RUN A TEAM

 Why are there Judged Awards at events?

 Judged awards represent another positive way to recognize teams that embody important values like teamwork, creativity, innovation, and the value of the engineering design process.
-At competition, all teams rotate through one 15 minute judging session.
+At competition, all teams rotate through one 15 minute judging interview session.
 These judging sessions enable students to practice and hone presentation and public speaking skills.

 What do teams bring with them to Judging?